 Again, it depends on your particular case.

-What if I miss my arraignment in Las Vegas, NV?
+What if I miss my arraignment?

 If neither you nor your lawyer shows up to your arraignment the consequences are very serious.
 The judge will issue a Las Vegas bench warrant for your arrest that could include hefty fines.